rhit-Anar/ESP-IDF-Setup-Guide/README.md

        ```
        idf.py build
        ```
-   - Then to flash it to your device and open the terminal, run the command below.
+   - Then to flash it to your device and display a monitor, run the command below.
 (Instead of x put the COM number).
        ```
        idf.py -p COMx flash monitor
        ```
-   - To run seperate falsh and monitor command here they are:
+   - To run seperate flash and monitor command here they are:
       ```
       idf.py -p COMx flash
       ```